-Telemonitoring
+Telemonitoring Services

-MAOs and cost contractors may propose a supplemental benefit that provides in-home equipment and telecommunication technology to monitor enrollees with specific health conditions (e.g., hypertension or chronic heart failure).
+MAOs may propose a supplemental benefit that provides in-home equipment and telecommunication technology to monitor enrollees with specific health conditions (e.g., hypertension or heart failure).
 The benefit should be referred to as "Telemonitoring services" in the PBP and may not duplicate items or services provided under original Medicare (e.g., glucometers for diabetic beneficiaries).
+MAOs should include in the PBP notes field a description of the monitoring services they propose to provide as supplemental benefits.
+These benefits are distinct from telehealth benefits covered under original Medicare (see 42 CFR § 414.65).
 In addition, the supplemental benefit description should address the following issues:

-• Telemonitoring services should supplement, rather than replace, face-to-face physician visits;

-- The enrollee should have had an initial physician visit to diagnose or confirm the diagnosis of the specific condition; - Except in rare circumstances, the data should be collected/transmitted at least weekly, but may be required daily or more frequently, as appropriate for the particular disease; - The equipment provided to the enrollee should be disease-appropriate; - The enrollee should be trained on how to transmit the data properly; - Health care professionals should monitor and take action, as needed, based on the collected/transmitted data; - The enrollee's physician should be included in the communication process; and - All devices must comply with applicable state and federal requirements.
-MAOs and cost contractors should include in notes a description of the monitoring services they propose to provide as supplemental benefits.
+- Telemonitoring services supplement, rather than replace, face-to-face physician visits; - The enrollee should have an initial physician visit to diagnose or confirm the diagnosis of the specific condition prior to the use of the telemonitoring benefit; - Except in rare circumstances, the data submitted should be collected/transmitted at least weekly, but may be sent daily or more frequently, as appropriate for the particular disease; - The equipment provided to the enrollee should be disease-appropriate; - The enrollee should be trained on how to use the equipment and transmit the data properly; - Health care professionals should monitor and take action, as needed, based on the collected/transmitted data: - The enrollee's physician should be included in the communication process; and - All devices must comply with applicable state and federal requirements.